cisagov/prescup-challenges/pc4/team/round1-docking-ship/solution/README.md

 <img src="img/c02-image1.png">

 Please note that the Linux partition begins at 1052672 sector.
-To find the byte offset of this sector, mulitiple it by 512.
+To find the byte offset of this sector, multiple it by 512.
 Byte offset will be 538968064.

 Mount the image: